1.Preface

 Synchronize Sub-projects

-Specify if issues from sub-projects should be included.
+Specify if Redmine issues from sub-projects should be included.

 • Include Issues from sub-projects